chaimzushe/React-AI-tic-tac-toe/readme.md

 ### features

-  - An unbeatable computer AI **If you win my computers AI, please send me an email with the positions you used to achieve the win, and a way to pay you.
+  - An unbeatable computer AI. **If you win my computers AI, please send me an email with the positions you used to achieve the win, and a way to pay you.
 I will pay you $5000.00.
 I promise!**

   - Option to play against another human